This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Under normal conditions, snake plants require little water to thrive.
 The potting soil you use should be just moist.

-If you use the same soil the plant was growing on before, there will be no need to re-water as it will still be moist.
+If you use the same soil the plant was growing on; there will be no need to re-water as it will still be moist.

 The potting soil should also be well-drained.
 Cactus mix makes a perfect choice for snake plants.
 Since snake plants don’t require nutritionally rich soils since they are slow growers, you can add sand to the potting soil to boost drainage.

 Remember, the plant will remain in this pot for several years before you decide to re-pot it again.
-For this reason, the soil choice, type of container, and ability to drain water will play a significant role in your plant’s health and ease of caring for it.
+For this reason, the soil choice, type of container, and ability to drain water will play a significant role in your plant’s health and ease of caring.

 One of the reasons people change plant pots is to allow room for water in the soil.
-After being in the same pot for some time, the soil often gets hydrophobic.
+The soil often gets hydrophobic after being in the same pot for some time.
 Water runs off when watering without sipping through the soil particles for such soil.
 Water cannot flow through the soil particles because they are too compact, with few air spaces.

-If you intend to use the same soil for your plants, you will need to let the soil sit in a bucket of water until the soil absorbs sufficient water.
-When re-potting, it becomes easier to free the plant roots from the soil particles.
+If you intend to use the same soil for your plants, you must let the soil sit in a bucket of water until the soil absorbs sufficient water.
+When re-potting, freeing the plant roots from the soil particles becomes easier.

 Snake plants are slow growers, and it may take up to 5years before your plants require a different-sized pot.
 This time is long enough for the soil to become hydrophobic and exhaust the mineral content.